John Logie Baird: Television experiments

-In early 1923, and in poor health, Baird moved to 21 Linton Crescent, Hastings, on the south coast of England.
+In early 1923, and in poor health, Baird moved to 21 Linton Crescent, Hastings, on the warmer south coast of England.
 He later rented a workshop in the Queen's Arcade in the town.
-Baird built what was to become the world's first working television set using items that included an old hatbox and a pair of scissors, some darning needles, a few bicycle light lenses, a used tea chest, and sealing wax and glue that he purchased.
+Baird built what was to become the world's first working television set using items that included an old hatbox and a pair of scissors, some darning needles, a few bicycle light lenses, a used tea chest, sealing wax and glue that he purchased.
 In February 1924, he demonstrated to the Radio Times that a semi-mechanical analogue television system was possible by transmitting moving silhouette images.
 In July of the same year he received a 1000-volt electric shock, surviving with only a burnt hand, and was asked by his landlord to vacate the premises.

-Soon after arriving in London, looking for publicity, Baird visited the Daily Express newspaper to promote his invention.
-The news editor was terrified and he was quoted by one of his staff as saying: "For God's sake, go down to reception and get rid of a lunatic who's down there.
+Soon after arriving in London, looking for publicity, Baird visited the Daily Express newspaper offices to promote his invention.
+The news editor was terrified and was quoted by one of his staff as saying: "For God's sake, go down to reception and get rid of a lunatic who's down there.
 He says he's got a machine for seeing by wireless!
 Watch him—he may have a razor on him."